Migrant Education Program (MEP)

 Valley Center, CA 92082

-Migrant Services
+Migrant Education Services

 The purpose of the Migrant Education Program is to provide migratory students opportunities to achieve excellence and equity in the classroom to improve their academic achievement.
 Migrant services are provided to children and families who migrate to find work in the agriculture and fishing industries.